 M.S. in Adolescence Education/Special Education

-The M.S. in Adolescence Education/Special Education Program is designed for candidates who have a bachelor's degree and who seek dual initial certification in Social Studies, English, or Languages Other Than English (LOTE) and Special Education for grades 7-12.
+The Master of Science in Adolescence Education/Special Education is designed for candidates who have a bachelor's degree and who seek dual initial certification in special education and one of the following fields for grades 7-12.

 General Application Requirements